Apple set to unveil its Netflix-like service on March 25, possibly with shows from HBO

 If you own an Apple device, Greenfield anticipates Apple will provide free access to all these productions in the TV app on iOS or Apple TV.
 "Think of Apple's strategy along the lines of [Amazon's] Prime Video," he said in a September note.
 Apple's hope is that viewers will come for Oprah or Spielberg and then tack on other paid services to watch HBO, Starz or Showtime all in the same place.
 (Apple traditionally takes a cut of a service's subscription revenue when a user signs up through one of its storefronts.)

 But it's also reasonable to be skeptical.
-Known for premium products with price tags to match, Apple would be acting somewhat out of character to give away $1 billion in free programming to device owners.
+Known for premium products with price tags to match, Apple would be acting out of character to give away $1 billion in free programming to device owners.
+However, a free trial period is a rational bet.
+The company launched Apple Music with an extended free trial, and introductory free periods are the standard for new members of most streaming video services.

 When will it launch?